tomnomnom/gf/README.md

 If you've got Go installed and configured you can install `gf` with:

 ```
-▶ go get -u github.com/tomnomnom/gf
+go install github.com/tomnomnom/gf@latest
 ```

-If you've installed using `go get`, you can enable auto-completion to your `.bashrc` like this:
+If you've installed using `go install`, you can enable auto-completion to your `.bashrc` like this:

 ```
-▶ echo 'source $GOPATH/src/github.com/tomnomnom/gf/gf-completion.bash' >> ~/.bashrc
+echo 'source $GOPATH/pkg/mod/github.com/tomnomnom/gf@v0.0.0-20200618134122-dcd4c361f9f5/gf-completion.bash' >> ~/.bashrc
 ```

 Note that you'll have to restart your terminal, or run `source ~/.bashrc` for the changes to